fyockm/amp-gulp-hbs/README.md

 # Gulp Handlebars

-This app was generated with 'express' flavor of the [ampersand cli tool](http://ampersandjs.com/learn/quick-start-guide).
+This app was generated with the 'express' flavor of ampersand via the [ampersand cli tool](http://ampersandjs.com/learn/quick-start-guide).

 ## Why Hanldebars?